DrC0okie/HEIG_PCO_Labo3/README.md

 ### 3.2 Wholesaler class

 The `Wholesale::buyResources()` method is designed to purchase the resources of the game from other sellers.
-The implementation is straightforward : a lock protects the critical part of the transaction, and if the wholesaler has enough money, it buys from a random seller by decrementing the money and incrementing the stock.
+The implementation is straightforward: a lock protects the critical part of the transaction, and if the wholesaler has enough money, it buys from a random seller by decrementing the money and incrementing the stock.
 The mutex around the call `Seller:trade()` has been purposely place to prevent a deadlock situation.
-Indeed, if a given wholesaler tries to buy from afFactory and that the factory tries to buy from the same wholesaler at the same time, a situation where both locks will never be released can occur.
+Indeed, if a given wholesaler tries to buy from a Factory and that specific  factory tries to buy from the same wholesaler at the same time, a situation where both locks will never be released can occur.

 ```c++